Biconed graphs, weighted forests, and h-vectors of matroid complexes: Acknowledgements

 \section{Acknowledgements}

 This research was primarily conducted under NSF-REU grant DMS-1757233 during the Summer 2019 Mathematics REU at Texas State University.
-The authors gratefully acknowledge the financial support of NSF and also thank Texas State University for providing support and a great working environment.
+The authors gratefully acknowledge the financial support of NSF and also thank Texas State for providing support and a great working environment.
+We also thank the anonymous referees for helpful comments that have lead to substantial improvements, and in particular for pointing out the connection to the work of Klee and Samper.
+This also lead to some streamlining of our arguments.